kekyo/RelaxVersioner/README.md

 If your CI process causes error with this description like:

 ```
-RelaxVersioner[1.0.13.0]: NotFoundException=object not found -
+RelaxVersioner [2.12.0]: NotFoundException=object not found -
    no match for id (a2b834535c00e7b1a604fccc28cfebe78ea0ec31),
    Unknown exception occurred, ...
 ```